Wild Girl: Gertrude Hermes

 Other examples of Hermes’ love of nature can be seen in her earliest sculptures, stone carvings of cows, birds, frogs and a rabbit made during the 1920s through to Butterfly (1937) a hand carved sculpture in walnutwhich made its debut at the London Group exhibition in 1937.
 While she was carving these extraordinary and vital sculptures, Hermes’ was also addressing the same subjects in her engravings, often as illustrations for books such as Gilbert White’s Natural History of Selbourne or the famous The Compleat Angler.

 In 1945 Hermes began to introduce colour into her graphic work which still focused on natural themes.
 One of the most extraordinary of these was based on a drawing Hermes made while staying at the country home of her dear friend, the author Naomi Mitchison, in Carradale, in the Mull of Kintyre, Scotland.
 Ring Net Fishers depicts five fisherman on a boat hauling in a circular or ‘ring’ net which is one of the ways salmon are caught off the Scottish coast.
 This relationship with Mitchison was one of many that contributed to the networks of creativity, influence and friendship that included Henry Moore, P. L. Travers (for whom she illustrated the first edition of I Go by Sea, I Go By Land) and Frieda Lawrence.

-Exhibition supported by The Henry Moore Foundation.
+The Henry Moore Foundation.